-&lt;sup>6 Note that the investment return assumption for funding purposes was developed net of both investment and administrative expenses; however, the same investment return assumption was used for financial reporting purposes, and it was considered gross of administrative expenses for financial reporting purposes.
+4 Note that the investment return assumption for funding purposes was developed net of both investment and administrative expenses; however, the same investment return assumption was used for financial reporting purposes, and it was considered gross of administrative expenses for financial reporting purposes.
 (This resulted in an increase in the margin for adverse deviation when using that investment return assumption for financial reporting.)

-Discount rate: The discount rate used to measure the Total Pension Liability was 7.25% as of December 31, 2017 and 7.60% as of December 31, 2016.
+Discount rate: The discount rate used to measure the Total Pension Liability was 7.25% as of December 31, 2018 and December 31, 2017.
 Our understanding is that Article 5.5 of the Statute, which authorizes the allocation of 50% of excess earnings to the SRBR, does not allow for the use of a different investment return assumption for funding than is used for interest crediting.
 In order to reflect the provisions of Article 5.5, we have treated future allocations to the SRBR as an additional outflow against the Plan's Fiduciary Net Position in the GASB crossover test, as mentioned earlier in Section 1.
 Again, we are estimating that the additional outflow would average approximately 0.60% of assets over time, based on the results of our stochastic modeling of the 50% allocation of future excess earnings to the SRBR.

-The projection of cash flows used to determine the discount rate assumes plan member contributions will be made at the current member contribution rates, and that employer contributions will be made at rates equal to the actuarially determined contribution rates plus additional future contributions that would follow from the future allocation of excess earnings to the SRBR.
+The projection of cash flows used to determine the discount rate assumes plan member contributions will be made at the current member contribution rates, and that employer contributions will be made at rates equal to the actuarially determined contribution rates5 plus additional future contributions that would follow from the future allocation of excess earnings to the SRBR.
 Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Also, while we have included the \$77.1 million in the Contingency Reserve plus \$8.6 million from the deferred investment gains that will be used to restore the Contingency Reserve to 1% of total assets in developing the NPL as of December 31, 2017, such amounts have been excluded in developing the projected employer contributions.
 Based on those assumptions, the pension plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments for current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability as of both December 31, 2017 and December 31, 2016.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability as of both December 31, 2018 and December 31, 2017.

 Sensitivity of the Net Pension Liability to changes in the discount rate.
-The following presents the Net Pension Liability as of December 31, 2017, calculated using the discount rate of 7.25%, as well as what the Net Pension Liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25%) or 1-percentage-point higher (8.25%) than the current rate:
+The following presents the Net Pension Liability as of December 31, 2018, calculated using the discount rate of 7.25%, as well as what the Net Pension Liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25%) or 1-percentage-point higher (8.25%) than the current rate:

-1% Decrease (6.25%) Discount Rate (7.25%) 1% Increase (8.25%) Net Pension Liability as of December 31, 2017 \$3,209,656,035 \$2,013,675,939 \$1,028,303,785
+Current 1% Decrease (6.25%) Discount Rate (7.25%) 1% Increase (8.25%) Net Pension Liability as of December 31, 2018 \$4,006,839,721 \$2,764,001,975 \$1,739,578,825

-$^{7}$ For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
+5 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.